kata-containers/ci/VMs/metrics/README.md

 node is one minute).
 Because of this, if another job is in the queue or arrives within one minute of a previous job completing, it is scheduled to build on the same VM instance.
-The expectation is that we have enough gaps that we acquire sufficient new VMs to vastly reduce the 'dirty node' instabilities we see with pure bare-metal builds.
+The expectation is that we have enough gaps that we acquire sufficient new VMs to vastly reduce the "dirty node" instabilities we see with pure bare-metal builds.

-In the event of getting a dirty VM node, executing a 'node offline/online' in the Jenkins UI runs a VM shutdown/clone/run cycle.
+In the event of getting a dirty VM node, executing a `node offline/online` in the Jenkins UI runs a VM shutdown/clone/run cycle.
 This gets the system back to having a stable, clean VM on that node.